1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 Mind the bubbles of the insulation you can see at this pictures (*not* the 'bulge' in the center - that's where the thermistor is located).
 If you have those bubbles as well, *carefully* poke a small hole in the insulation by using a needle and push out the air.
 You want the insulation being glued onto the plate with no trapped air in between.

-At the left rear side of the bedplate you'll notice a black plastic cap which sticks out.
+At the right rear side of the bedplate you'll notice a black plastic cap which sticks out.
 Be careful to never break it by accident as it acts as a strain relief and protects the wires which are soldered to the contacts of the board at the bottom side.
 Next to that cap the z-offset sensor and the silicone block for wiping the nozzle before probing the bed's surface are located as shown in the following picture.

 ![Z-offset sensor and silicone block](../assets/images/bed_K2Pro_z-sensor_topview_web.jpg)